evansbenj/BIO722.md/5_genotyping.md

 ```
 This will take a while so please exit the screen by typing `ctrl-a` and `ctrl-d`

 The control above first uses the bcftools mpileup command.
-You can check out what the options are by typing `bcftoos` and `bcftools mpileup`.
+You can check out what the options are by typing `bcftools` and `bcftools mpileup`.
 You will see that the `mpileup` command generates genotype likelihoods from multiple `.bam` files.
 The `bcftools call` does SNP and indel genotype calling.
 The `-Ou` and `-Oz` command asks `bcftools` generate uncompressed BCF output and a compressed vcf output respectively.

 This should finish quickly because we are working with small subsets of the data.

-In the meantime, we can check out a file I made earlier.
+Because we are working with such a small (subsetted) dataset, your bam files have only very few reads that mapped to your chromosome and they are at very low depth.
+At this point, let's work with files I made earlier using the complete dataset.
 Please make a symbolic link to this file like this:

 ```
 ln -s /scratch/Bio722_BJE/Example_chr19_macaque.vcf.gz